tgfrerer/island/plan.md

 ## Data Flow

+* We strive for the simplest method of implementation - which is the pipeline.

 * if two objects communicate by sharing an object, communication should be strictly pipeline-style, i.e. the consumer is not allowed to write back to the object borrowed from the provider.
 This makes it easier to reason